 Time to read: 7 min

-When designing a product, you want to consider all the factors that will go into its success over the course of the development process.
+When designing a product, consider all factors that will contribute to its success throughout the development process.
 For most companies, this involves making the best quality product at the lowest possible cost.

-Design for Excellence (DFX) is a modern product development approach and umbrella term that encompasses several other design strategies focused on optimizing design and manufacturing processes.
-DFX helps manufacturing teams make smarter decisions to enhance product quality, reduce costs, and boost performance throughout the product life cycle
+Design for Excellence (DFX) is a modern product development approach and an umbrella term encompassing several design strategies focused on optimizing design and manufacturing processes.
+DFX helps manufacturing teams make smarter decisions to enhance product quality, reduce costs, and boost performance throughout the product life cycle.

 This article explores the core principles of DFX and how digital manufacturing supports its successful application.